-In our theoretical framework, the current state of the world corresponds to the Outsourcing equilibrium in which the tariff rate t is reduced to a reasonably low level but the fixed cost for service FDI, K_F , is still high.
+In our theoretical framework, the current state of the world corresponds to a situation in which the tariff rate t is reduced to a reasonably low level but the fixed cost for service FDI, $K_F$ , is still high.
 Our comparative statics results then suggest that further progress of trade liberalization under GATT/WTO may hurt consumers and decrease world welfare, if it is not accompanied by the liberalization of service FDI.
 Our analysis uncovers a previously unnoticed importance of liberalization of service FDI in its connection to trade liberalization.
 That is, the liberalization of service FDI is important not only because it reduces per-unit costs of post-production services but also because it recovers the gains from the trade liberalization of goods for both consumers and world welfare.
+We have also found that the qualitative nature of the results remains unchanged under an alternative setup in which, without the liberalization of service FDI, $K_F$ is endogenously determined by the domestic government.
 Therefore, making progress on the liberalization of service FDI under GATS is crucial to secure positive welfare consequences of trade liberalization under GATT/WTO.
 Since the anti-competitive effects of trade liberalization are more likely as the tariff becomes lower (see Proposition 2), the liberalization of service FDI becomes more important as trade liberalization proceeds.